CrestfallenLARP/cfldangerden/content/en/rules/conditions/_index.md

 **Valid Targets**: Creature/Character

 The target is bleeding constantly and cannot benefit from any type of healing effect.
-This includes all effects that heal damage, bring characters back to life after becoming dead, and effects that extend death and dying counts.
+This includes all effects that heal damage, bring characters back to life after becoming  [Dead]({{< ref "#dead" >}}), and effects that extend death and dying counts.

 ## Broken (Break)